datakind/data-recipes-ai/README.md

 `docker compose exec ingestion python ingest.py --force_download`

+### Analysis on Uploaded files

+As mentioned below, it is possible to add files the assistant can use on its creation.
+These can be used for all chats.

+Additionally, you can upload CSV, Excel files for LLM-poweered analysis, as well as documents.
+Please note though, this is LLM analysis rather than recipes and the results should be treated with caution.

 #### Running ingestion without running full environment

 If you want to *just* download data and not run the full environment, this is possible as follows: